 The more you are able to learn regarding your cancer diagnosis and options for treatment, the better your chance of getting the treatment which is most appropriate for you.
 Cancers are more treatable than they were previously, however, there are also a larger variety of treatment options and procedures which are more complicated.
 Having a second opinion for cancer can help you better understand these options and make an informed decision regarding which is option is right for you.
-Competent doctors will not be offended by second opinions.
+A second opinion will help to assure you and your family about the direction your taking.
 Second opinions do, however, reassure you and your family and in the end they enable you to get the most right therapy.

 GETTING A SECOND OPINION IS A VITAL PART OF BECOMING MORE EDUCATED ABOUT YOUR TREATMENT OPTIONS AND YOUR CANCER.